Webrowse/Rust-Books-Notes/rust4rustacean/ch03-designing-interface.md

 - *Semantic Typing*: Use specific types instead of primitives to prevent mistakes.
 For example, using a custom enum is better than using three bool arguments in a row, which a user could easily swap by accident.
 - *Marker Types*: You can use zero-sized types and generics to enforce rules at compile time.
 An example is a Rocket type that can only call launch() when it is in the Grounded state.
 - *Must Use*: Use the #[must_use] attribute on types like Result to warn users if they forget to handle a return value.

+### 4. Constrained
+A well-designed API limits what the user can do to ensure you can safely change the internals later.
+- Visibility: Use pub(crate) to keep types internal unless they absolutely need to be public.
+- Non-exhaustive: Use the #[non_exhaustive] attribute on structs or enums.
+This allows you to add new fields or variants in the future without breaking the user's code.
+- Sealed Traits: If you want to define a trait that users can use but cannot implement themselves, use a "sealed trait".
+This is done by adding a private "supertrait" that the user cannot access.
+- Auto-Traits: Be careful with Send and Sync; adding a non-thread-safe private field to a public struct can accidentally remove these traits from your public API, which is a breaking change